 Besides guarding yourself from hackers, you have to be on guard about the people you do business with as well.
 The wild west of mobile payments has tangible, real-world fraud risks associated with it.
-The incredibly popular person-to-person payment app Venmo, which processed more than $1 billion in payments in January, has exposed some of the weaknesses in the mobile payment ecosystem.
+The incredibly popular person-to-person payment app Venmo, has exposed some of the weaknesses in the mobile payment ecosystem.

 While users expect their payments to be safe and instantaneous, the reality is more complicated.
 Payments take time to process, which leaves a period of time during which scam artists can abuse a clause in Venmo’s user agreement that prohibits “business, commercial, or merchant transactions.”
 The buyer cancels their payment and the seller cannot get the money back because, technically, they broke Venmo’s rules.
 In short: If you sell something to someone and they take back their payment, you’re out of luck.

 This phenomenon is not unique to Venmo — various frauds and scams have plagued person-to-person payment sites and apps since the dawn of the Internet.
 Fraudsters populate websites like Craigslist and Ebay and use PayPal scams to rip off unsuspecting users, like having a seller send their item to a different address than is listed on the buyer’s PayPal account, effectively voiding any protections from PayPal and allowing the scammer to recall their payment and keep the item.
-However, as the Consumer Federation of America noted in its March newsletter, there is no federal law that provides payment dispute rights.
+However, as the Consumer Federation of America noted, there is no federal law that provides payment dispute rights.

 Without laws in place, it falls to the company that owns the payment platform to resolve disputes — and when it comes to cybercriminals and fraudsters, they are pretty good at covering their tracks and leaving their victims high and dry.
 The moral of the story is – be mindful when sending payments with your mobile phone or tablet.